Eglington History, Family Crest & Coats of Arms

 Early Origins of the Eglington family

 The surname Eglington was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Eglinton Castle was a large Gothic castellated mansion in Kilwinning, North Ayrshire, Scotland.
 Built before 1528, it was the ancient family seat of the Earls of Eglinton.
 Unfortunately, over the years, it fell into ruin and was abandoned in 1925.
 One tower survives today.

-Important Dates for the Eglington family
+Early History of the Eglington family

 This web page shows only a small excerpt of our Eglington research.
 Another 124 words (9 lines of text) covering the years 1205 and 1296 are included under the topic Early Eglington History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Eglinton, Eglington, Egglinton and others.

 Early Notables of the Eglington family (pre 1700)